Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 Different people have different requirements.
 It’s usually best to start with a modest dose to see how your body reacts to CBD.
 Twenty-three studies[17] reported that an initial dosage of 1–6 mg of CBD for every 10 pounds of body weight is recommended.
 After a week, reevaluate the effects and modify the CBD dosage as needed.

-A person should start with cream of lower dose and later change to a higher one if needed.
-CBD skin creams with high potency often deliver 8 mg per suggested application, while those with low potency typically supply 3 mg.
+A person should start with a cream of a lower dose and later change to a higher one if needed.
+CBD skin creams with high potency often deliver 8 mg per suggested application, while those with low potency typically supply 3mg.

 Since there is no study regarding the dosage of CBD oil for GERD and Acid Reflux, it’s best to start with a tiny dose and gradually increase it over many weeks.